jaysonh/Dmx4Artists/README.md

 ##

 This library was create for the DMX Lighting for Artists workshop for OFCourse in Shanghai, that was run in 2019.
+Credit to Omar Khan whose code helped me to understand how to interface with FTDI device https://github.com/orcaomar